 micromark-extension-gfm-autolink-literal

-micromark extension to support GFM literal autolinks.
+micromark extensions to support GFM literal autolinks.

 Contents